willfaught/willfaught.github.io/content/blog/2015-04-07-apple-bug-new-email-not-empty.md

   * Start a new email draft.

-There’s a new line already in the email body.
+There's a new line already in the email body.